-What is BOTOX for Migraines?
+What Is BOTOX For Migraines?

 Botox is not recommended for patients who experience fewer than 15 headache days a month.
 It is only FDA-approved for chronic migraines, which means headache on 15 or more days a month.
 Botox is a form of botulinum toxin, a neurotoxin produced by the bacteria that causes botulism.
 When the Botox botulinum toxin is purified and used in tiny doses in specific areas, it temporarily reduces muscle contractions for approximately 3 months.
 It’s important to note that before your insurance company will approve Botox as a treatment for your chronic migraine, typically you must have tried and failed to respond to two other preventative treatments, such as anti-seizure medications, antidepressants, or blood pressure medications that are generally used in preventing migraines.